-Board meeting dates are posted online.
-Once the Board has met and voted on a project, a letter notifying you of your status will be mailed within 1-2 business days.
+Once the Board has met and voted on a project (typically two weeks after each grant deadline), a letter notifying you of your status will be mailed within 1-2 business days.
 If the Board has voted to approve your application, you must send a letter formally accepting the terms and conditions of the grant.
 Once we receive this, we can send your check.

 I need to change something on my application, but I’ve already turned it in.
 Can I modify it?

 Yes.
 As long as we have your application before the deadline posted online, you may change your application.
 Please let us know before doing this so we are sure to review the most recent version of your application.